olenderam/Stocks-Dashboard/README.md

 - `npm test`: Runs the unit tests using Karma and Jasmine.
 - `npm run watch`: Builds the app in watch mode, automatically rebuilding on file changes.

+## Notes on Requirements

+The implementation follows the task requirements with the following assumptions and clarifications:

+- The chart is rendered using PrimeNG `p-chart`, which uses Chart.js under the hood, so the Chart.js requirement is fulfilled.
+- Based on the API documentation, `price_net` is returned by both the REST API and the WebSocket messages.
+- In practice, the missing value concerns the gross price in WebSocket updates, not the net price.
+Therefore, gross values are derived from net values using the 23% VAT rate only when not present in the incoming update payload.
+- The table is sorted by number of shares in descending order to keep it consistent with the chart, which also visualizes share distribution.
+- For better chart readability, only the top companies are shown individually, while the remaining positions are aggregated into `Inne`.

 ## AI Assistance

 AI tools were used as a supporting aid during an iterative development process, primarily for: